Penguin-12/Notes/README.md

 # NotesApp
-A simple note keeping app that stores created notes in th device's local storage.
+A simple note keeping app that stores created notes in the device's local storage.